Summer 2020 Try-Athlon: Coming Friday, June 5, 2020

 Who is able to take part in the Try-Athlon?

-All children ages 6 and up are welcome to register for this event with the support of their classroom or school-based teacher.
+All Parkland School Division students ages 5 and up are welcome to register for this event with the support of their classroom or school-based teacher.

-Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre (north gym) on June 9, 2016 from 5-8pm.
+Race Kit Drop-Off - Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre North Field on June 6, 2019 from 4:30-7pm.
+(Note: even though a student may be signing up to participate in one sport of the Try-Athlon, a registrant who chooses the $15 individual entry must register as a member of a 3-person team.)

-Students needing additional support developing a race kit or finding funding for the registration fee should contact Felicia Ochs at email@example.com.
+Students needing additional support developing a race kit or finding funding for the registration fee should contact Miranda Niebergall at email@example.com.

 How old do you have to be to participate?